DataSnowman/twittertimeseriesinsights/README.md

 [![Solution Diagram](assets/twittertimeseriesinsights.jpg)](assets/twittertimeseriesinsights.jpg)

-his solution sets up the infrastructure in the diagram above.
+This solution sets up the infrastructure in the diagram above.
 The various steps are as follows:

 * Setting up an Azure WebJob to collect Twitter data based on user specified keywords.
 * Pumping ingested tweets into Azure Event Hub which can accept millions of events per second.